 As such the space telescope will answer two big scientific questions: How and why does ordinary matter glue together into the Milky Way and clusters of galaxies we see nowadays?
 And how do black holes grow and influence their surroundings?
 ATHENA will observe the hot universe for at least 5 years.

 The telescope will carry two instruments: the camera annex spectrometer X-IFU (X-ray Integral Field Unit) and the Wide Field Imager (WFI).
-SRON is co-PI for X-IFU and will develop the ultra-sensitive detector for X-IFU.
+SRON is co-PI for X-IFU and carries out the parallel development of back-up ultra-sensitive detector arrays for X-IFU.

 ATHENA is ESA's second 'Large mission' in the Cosmic Vision programme, after Juice, the mission which will study Jupiter and its moons.
 JUICE has a planned launch date in 2022.
 ATHENA will be launched in 2028.
 The X-ray telescope will study spectacular phenomena nearby black holes and neutron stars.
 Moreover ATHENA will for the first time determine very accurately the composition of the elusive hot matter (more than 10 million degrees) in clusters of galaxies.

 Accretion onto black holes is one of the major astrophysical energy generation processes, and its influence via cosmic feedback is profound and widespread.
 X-ray observations provide unique information about the physics of black hole growth and the causes and effects of the subsequent energy output, as well as revealing where in the Universe black hole accretion is occurring and how it evolves to the highest redshifts.

 The bulk of visible matter in the Universe comprises hot gas which can only be accessed via space-based facilities operating in the X-ray band.
 Revealing this gas and relating its physical properties and evolution to the cosmological large-scale structure, and the cool components in galaxies and stars, is essential if we are to have a complete picture of our Universe.